-For a three year BA (Hons) degree you can get up to £1,200 in total, paid in instalments over a three year period.
+For a three year BA (Hons) degree you can get up to £1,200 in total, paid in installments over a three year period.
 However, if you study on one of our four year extended degree programmes, the bursary goes up to a total of £1,400.

 The amount you receive depends on which year you're in, and gradually increases as you progress through your programme.
-(Please note that part-time students will receive half of the amount of full time students per academic year.)
+(Please note that part-time students will receive half of the amount of full-time students per academic year.)